Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Conclusions

-We have focused here on the experiments with added skeletal tropomyosin and troponin to F-actin.
-This skeletal thin filament, which has a role in muscle contraction through its interaction with myosin, is expected to be stiffer than F-actin alone.
-We have not detected an increase of stiffness because our experimental system does not detect the very low-frequency elastic plateau, and we also have to take into account the limitations induced by one-particle microrheology and the influence of the optical elastic force in the fluid itself.
-However, the detected high-frequency regime allows to calculate the characteristic power-law exponent values of these semiflexible polymers, results summarized in Figure \ref{fig:supall} and Table \ref{tab:sup2}.
-The plot of all the results for the power-law exponent values shows how the dispersion around the 7/8 value is reduced when including Tm or Tm/Tn to the F-actin network, effect that we interpret as a micro-mechanical stabilization of the filaments.
+Finally, through this experimental system, we have studied the micro-mechanical response of the skeletal thin filament.
+The F-actin/Tm/Tn complex has a role in muscle contraction through its interaction with myosin, and it is expected to be stiffer than F-actin alone.
+We have not detected an increase of stiffness when adding skeletal tropomyosin and troponin to F-actin, because our experimental system does not detect the very low-frequency elastic plateau, and we also have to take into account the limitations induced by one-particle microrheology and the influence of the optical elastic force in the fluid itself.
+The plotting of all the results for the power-law exponent values in Figure \ref{fig:supall} shows how the dispersion around the 7/8 value is reduced when including Tm or Tm/Tn to the F-actin network, effect that we interpret as a micro-mechanical stabilization of the filaments.
+The results here contained can be of great utility for expanding the knowledge of several related fields: for example, to indicate further directions in the development of new theoretical aspects in the colloids-polymer interactions, with potential application in bioengineering.